CruGlobal/mpdx-react/README.md

 }
 ```

 Now you can import and call the `use...Mutation` hook.
-Like the query, it will have the same name as the mutation you just defined.
+Like query operations, it will have the same name as the operation you just defined.
 The hook will return an array where the first item is a method that you can call to run the mutation.
-Make sure you pass in the variables you defined in your mutation.
+Make sure you pass in the variables you defined in your operation.
 You can read more about the `use...Mutation` hooks [here](https://www.apollographql.com/docs/react/data/mutations).

 ```tsx
 // Partners.tsx